ThienVie/thienviet12/README.md

   A: 3.9

-* Q: Why don't you use liceses?
+* Q: Why don't you use licenses?

   A: I am not good in english.
 There are so much unknown words.
 That is all.